How to integrate Google Sheets with WooCommerce to add order information to WooCommerce when a row is added in Google Sheets

 1. Update WooCommerce Order Information When a Row is Updated in Google Sheets

 When you update Google Sheets, the WooCommerce order information is automatically updated.
 This is expected to prevent errors from manual input.
-Additionally, since information is centralized in WooCommerce, it will be easier to check the necessary information.
+Additionally, since the information is centralized in WooCommerce, it will be easier to check the necessary information.

 2. Add a product to WooCommerce when a row is added in Google Sheets